FrancescoBorzi/ngx-duration-picker/README.md

 Example string: `{{h}} hours : {{m}} minutes : {{s}} seconds`

+#### customOutputFormat
+String, default `ISO`.

+You can optionally specify:
+- `timestamp` for duration in milliseconds
+- `seconds` for duration in seconds
+- custom string as described in `previewFormat` option

+Chosen value will be emitted by `customOutput`.

 #### showLetters
 Boolean, default `true`.
 Shows the letters on top (Y, M, W, D, H, M, S)